venka66/VNC-Server-Configuration-and-Access/README.md

          $ vncserver -kill :1

-   - If another instance were running on another port, say 5902 or 5903, we would execute the commands vcnserver -kill :2 and vncserver -kill :3, respectively.
+   - If another instance were running on another port, say 5902 or 5903, we would execute the commands `vcnserver -kill :2` and `vncserver -kill :3`, respectively.

    - To configure VNC, we will need to create a file called xstartup file in the .vnc folder under the home directory (`~/.vnc/xstartup`).
 This is where we’ll configure what desktop environment we want the VNC server to use.